Dan Diker

-Daniel Diker is the president of the Jerusalem Center for Public Affairs, a public diplomacy and research institute in Jerusalem.
+Daniel Diker is the president of the Jerusalem Center for Security and Foreign Affairs, a public diplomacy and research institute in Jerusalem.

 Biography

 Dan Diker was born in New York.
 Diker earned a BA cum laude from Harvard University and pursued his MBA at the Harvard Graduate School of Business before receiving an MA in government, counter-terrorism and homeland security studies, summa cum laude, from Reichman University in Israel.
 His PhD dissertation on the Palestinian National Movement and the West was under the supervision of Professor Christian Kaunert, Department of Security Studies at the University of South Wales, Cardiff, UK.

 In the mid-1980s Diker trained as an actor at Stella Adler Conservatory in New York City, and landed several small roles in Delta Force 3: The Killing Game.
 In the 1992 direct-to-video claymation musical Halloween special Follow That Goblin!, he provided the voice of Gerbert Goblin, M.G.
 Pumpkin, and I.M.
 Ruthless.